lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.

+    The main TOPCAT window with the  "Display column metadata" icon circled in blue.

 **2.6.** Note the content of the "Table Columns" window.
 Each table column is listed, along with various information about that column -- e.g., its name, the class and datatype of its contents, its units (if any),